Boston Favorites

 Acorn Street (Beacon Hill): One of the most photographed streets in America.
 Quintessential Boston cobblestones.

-SoWa Open Market (South End): Food trucks, indie vendors, and vintage finds (Sundays in season).
+SoWa Open Market (South End): Food trucks, indie vendors, and vintage finds.
+Sundays only - Catch them before they close for the season!

-Sullivan’s Castle Island (South Boston): A Southie landmark since 1951 and James Beard America’s Classics winner.
-Grab food, stroll the causeway, and watch the planes go by.
+Sullivan’s Castle Island (South Boston): Brendan & Vanessa’s favorite place for summer walks.
+A Southie landmark since 1951 and James Beard America’s Classics winner.
+Stroll the causeway and watch the planes go by.

 Coffee & Breakfast